 Some spaces near UBC may be paid or time limited, so checking posted signs is recommended.

 Several trails are wide and relatively flat, making them suitable for strollers and some mobility aids.
-However, not all trails are fully accessible due to natural terrain changes.
+However, not all trails are fully accessible due to natural terrain changes, roots, and muddy sections.
+If accessibility is a priority, stick to well-maintained multi-use paths and avoid narrower forest trails after rain.

 Pacific Spirit Regional Park is close to several popular destinations, including: